oicr-gsi/shesmu/README.md

 which actions to copy.
 An optional `prefix` can be applied to the names of all the actions.

+If the remote server is not accessible, download the `/actions` endpoint to a file ending in `.fakeactiondefs`.
+This will create a similar set of fake actions, though statically.

 ### Input Definitions
 A _input format_ is the type of data that Shesmu olives process--that is, the variables that are available to Shesmu programs.
 The actual data comes from a